FastLSQ: Solving PDEs in One Shot via Fourier Features with Exact Analytical Derivatives: Experiments

 \subsection{Gradient Accuracy}

 Table~\ref{tab:gradient_full} reports value and gradient errors for the linear PDEs.
-For \fastlsq, gradient errors are within one order of magnitude of value errors across all five problems---a direct consequence of~\eqref{eq:cyclic}, where $\nabla\phi_j$ involves the same weights scaled by $\calO(\sigma)$.
-PIELM gradient errors are $10\times$--$100\times$ worse due to the inferior value approximation.
+Because the derivatives of a sinusoidal basis are just phase-shifted sinusoids scaled by $\calO(\sigma)$, \fastlsq's gradient errors remain tightly bounded: typically within one order of magnitude of its value errors across all five problems.
+In contrast, PIELM's gradient errors are $10\times$--$100\times$ worse than its value errors, largely due to $\tanh$'s inferior underlying value approximation and lack of the eigenfunction structure that keeps trigonometric derivatives well-behaved.